microsoftarchive/KinectCommonBridge/README.md

 	A Kinect for Windows Sensor is required to capture sound and image that will be used by the Kinect Common Bridge on top of the Kinect for Windows SDK.
 You can find info about the Kinect For Windows sensor on [http://www.microsoft.com/en-us/kinectforwindows/Purchase/Overview.aspx](http://www.microsoft.com/en-us/kinectforwindows/Purchase/Overview.aspx)

 - **Visual Studio**:
 	The library builds with Visual Studio versions 2010 and 2012 Express and above.
-You find download links on this page: [http://www.microsoft.com/en-us/kinectforwindowsdev/Downloads.aspx](http://www.microsoft.com/en-us/kinectforwindowsdev/Downloads.aspx)
+Note that since ATL is not part of Visual Studio Express and Speech API depends on it you'll not be able to build SAPI related demos with VS Express.
+You can find download links on this page: [http://www.microsoft.com/en-us/kinectforwindowsdev/Downloads.aspx](http://www.microsoft.com/en-us/kinectforwindowsdev/Downloads.aspx)

 - **Kinect for Windows SDK**:
 	In order to build this library, you first need to download the Kinect for Windows SDK from [http://www.microsoft.com/en-us/kinectforwindowsdev/Downloads.aspx](http://www.microsoft.com/en-us/kinectforwindowsdev/Downloads.aspx).
 You can also find more information on the system requirements to install and use the Kinect SDK on this page: [http://msdn.microsoft.com/en-us/library/hh855359.aspx](http://msdn.microsoft.com/en-us/library/hh855359.aspx)